cop5021spring20/syllabus/README.md

 - 20% Homework and Quizzes
   - Homework from test book
   - In-class quizzes
-- 40% Readings and Presentations
+- 45% Readings and Presentations
   - Paper presentations
   - Summaries of readings
-- 40% Semester-Long Project
+- 35% Project
   - Implementation
   - Presentation